 3 Types of Demand

-- First, there is “generalized demand“.
 This is the broad spectrum need in the overall economy.
 Virtually everyone needs clothes of some type.
 Clearly, there is a huge potential market for your product as a representation of apparel.
 Understanding that need is important.
 Without it, no one will want your product.
 However, this level of demand neither defines the true nature of your potential customer base nor guarantees anyone will pay for your product.
+Key to Startup Success: Customer Discovery [Infographic]

 Simply put, to be an investable company and get outside funding, your start-up must be profitable and scalable.
-That means you have demonstrate that you understand “demand, demand and demand.”
+That means you have demonstrated that you understand “demand, demand, and demand.”